 It is not advisable to drink tap water in Vietnam but bottled mineral water is safe and available everywhere.
 Ice in drinks is generally OK in good standard hotels and restaurants but it is best to avoid on street stalls or in country areas.

 Tipping for good service is always appreciated.
-It is customary, though not compulsory, to tip local tour guides and drivers at the end of a tour.
+It is customary, though not compulsory, to tip guides and drivers at the end of a tour.
 Hotel and station porters should also be tipped a small amount for their troubles.

 With its six different tones, Vietnamese is a difficult language to learn despite the fact that the Roman alphabet is used in modern Vietnamese.
 The same word can have six different meanings depending on the tone used to pronounce it.
-Fortunately English is now widely spoken by many younger people in Vietnam while some of the older generation speak still fluent French.
+Fortunately English is now widely spoken by many younger people in Vietnam while some of the older generation speak fluent French.
 However if you can master a few simple words or expressions from your phrase book you can be sure to make some friends while in Vietnam.

 Recommended medical facilities in Vietnam